Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 3. Understand your messaging

 Your messaging translates your positioning into marketing collateral that your target audience can act upon.
-This is “how” part of your communication strategy where you figure out a) what to say, and b) where to say it.
+This is the “how” part of your communication strategy where you figure out a) what to say, and b) where to say it.

-For instance, you might find that your target audience frequently uses platforms like Clutch and Upcity to find its partner agencies.
+For instance, you might find that your target audience frequently uses platforms like Clutch and Upcity to find partner agencies.
 Your messaging approach, thus, would be to:

 - Buy sponsored ads for specific listings on these platforms